 There is a lot that a homeowner can prevent a lot by making sure they have a regulator working for them.

 - It saves money: The water meter reads the amount of water that a home uses.
 The higher the number, the higher the bill.
-A regulator reduces the flow of water into the home, and reduces the money that will flow out when paying bills.
+A regulator reduces the flow of water into the home, and reduces the cost of your water bills.

 - It saves your pipes: A higher pressure can vibrate and damage plumbing.
 This can lead to burst or leaking pipes.